I haven’t always been a research nerd.

-I quit college and “moved” to Hawaii in 2003.
-I say “moved” because my possessions equaled exactly one backpack.
+In 2003 I quit college and “moved” to Hawaii.
+I say “moved” because my possessions fit into one backpack.

 People thought I was a total nutcase.

 Yes, there were other factors, for sure.
-But, by and large, I wanted to back my butter vs. canola oil recommendations to skeptical friends and family and become the expert rather than the dreadlocked, hitchhiking hippie (who I definitely was).
+But, by and large, I wanted to back my butter vs. canola oil recommendations to skeptical friends and family.
+I wanted to be the expert rather than the dreadlocked, hitchhiking hippie (who I definitely was).

 I began my small nutrition practice the year I finished the NTP program.
 But, more than seeing clients, I studied.

-Promote open source information and information sharing.
-Working solo is important for self-education, but proprietary information, supplement formulas, or research work is severely limiting our ability to learn and grow our medical knowledge.
-That hurts all of us.
+- Promote open source information and information sharing.
+Working solo is important for self-education.
+But proprietary information, supplement formulas, or research work is severely limiting our ability to learn and grow our medical knowledge.
+That hurts us all.
 I realize this point is controversial.
 Many companies and even some individuals make their livelihood from protected knowledge.
 I propose that we abandon this mentality and truly live by ‘a rising tide lifts all boats.’

 - Work toward accessibility for all people.
 This point includes cost and terminology, meaning that people need to be able to financially access healthcare but also understand it.
 It’s above my pay grade to analyze the politics of healthcare or health insurance.
 But I know we have all witnessed the financial desperation of those in a health crisis.
 Crowdfunding should be for support of a new creative product or aspiration, not cancer treatment.